 Poaceae is likely to be well represented in other parts of the Fn-LSav, but the paucity of surface samples from this biome hinder drawing further conclusions.
-In the Namib Desert where abundance of grasses in the vegetation is low, Poaceae pollen percentages are as high as 25% in surface samples, comparable to 20% reported from hyrax dung (Scott et al., 2004).
+In the Namib Desert where the proportion of grasses in the vegetation is low, Poaceae pollen percentages are as high as 25% in terrestrial surface samples, comparable to 20% reported from hyrax dung (Scott et al., 2004).

-In marine surface samples along the southwestern African coast, Poaceae pollen percentages are as low as 10% in samples collected in front of the Bd-LSav at around 15oS (Fig.3).
-Poaceae pollen percentages increase to the South and the highest values (40%) are found between 20 and 25oS (Dupont and Wyputta, 2003) and correspond well with the distribution of the Desert and the Fn-LSav on the continent.
-The Poaceae pollen percentages from the two core-top samples from MD96-2098 dating to the last millennium extend the iso-lines drawn by Dupont and Wyputta (2003) to 25.5oS, and show that Poaceae pollen percentages are between 30 and 40% in front of the Desert, Nama-Karoo and Fn-LSav biomes.
+In marine surface samples along the southwestern African coast, Poaceae pollen percentages are as low as 10% in samples collected offshore the Bd-LSav at around 15oS (Fig.3).
+Poaceae pollen percentages increase to the south and the highest values (40%) are found between 20 and 25oS (Dupont and Wyputta, 2003) and correspond well with the distribution of the Desert and the Fn-LSav on the continent.
+The Poaceae pollen percentages in the two core-top samples from MD96-2098 are used to extend the iso-lines drawn by Dupont and Wyputta (2003) to 25.5oS, and show that Poaceae pollen percentages are between 30 and 40% offshore the Desert, Nama-Karoo and Fn-LSav biomes.
 As Poaceae pollen percentages in Desert surface samples are less than 25%, high percentages of grass pollen from marine sediments in the southwestern Africa margin should be interpreted as indicator of the Nama-Karoo and the Fn-LSav, where Poaceae is as high as 70% in terrestrial surface samples.
-Our field observations also support this view as we observed large grass-dominated vegetation in the Nama-Karoo of southern Africa (Fig. 2).
+Our field observations also support this view as we found large grass-dominated vegetation in the Nama-Karoo and Fn-LSav (Fig. 2).

 4.3 Southwestern Africa vegetation and climatic changes from MIS 6 to 2

 The pollen record presented here spans from 24.7 to 190 ka.
 A log transformation of concentration values in MD96-2098 results in a curve remarkably similar to that of 18Obenthic values (Fig.4) and may be linked to changes in pollen input at the coring site.
-Relative increases in pollen concentration could indicate an increase in pollen arrival during low sea-level stands when the vegetation source was closest (i.e. during glacial stages).
-However, this is unlikely because of the width of the Walvis continental Shelf (i.e. rapid depth change in a few kilometres).
-An increase of pollen concentration might indicate instead an increase in aeolian and riverine pollen input during glacials, and/or an increase in pollen preservation linked to upwelling enhancement as suggested by Pichevin et al. (2005).
-Glacial-interglacial pollen concentration variations have no effect on the interpretation of the pollen record based on relative frequencies, but they do indicate the influence of the obliquity signal in the pollen record from MD96-2098.
+Relative increases in pollen concentration could indicate an increase in pollen supply during low sea-level stands when the vegetation source was closest (i.e. during glacial stages).
+However, this is unlikely because of the rapid depth change in a few kilometres of the Walvis continental shelf.
+An increase of pollen concentration might indicate instead an increase in pollen supply during glacials, and/or an increase in pollen preservation linked to upwelling enhancement as suggested by Pichevin et al. (2005).
+Glacial-interglacial pollen concentration variations have no effect on the interpretation of the pollen record which is based on relative frequencies, but they do indicate the influence of the obliquity signal in the pollen record from MD96-2098.
+In other words, the effect of orbital-scale precipitation changes on the density of the vegetation and the pollen production as a consequence.

 The axis scores on DCA1 reveal changes in the composition of pollen assemblages that also resemble variations in the 18Obenthic record (Fig.4).
-DCA1 axis scores from MIS 5 and 3 are overall positive in value, while scores from MIS 6 and 4 are negative.
-A series of large-magnitude changes in DCA1 axis scores (i.e. when adjacent sample scores switch from positive to negative values) are also visible and increase in amplitude after c.
+This similarity suggests that glacial-interglacial vegetation changes in southern Africa track global ice volume changes.
+DCA1 axis scores from MIS 5 and 3 are overall positive in value, while scores from MIS 6 and 4 are negative, although clustering of samples was not observed.
+The DCA1 axis represents relative changes in the pollen assemblage from one sample to the next.
+A series of large-magnitude changes in DCA1 axis scores are also visible and increase in amplitude after c.
 100 ka.
 Such changes in DCA Axis1 scores are also observed during MIS 6 but are of lesser magnitude.
-Changes in DCA axis scores suggest significant changes in vegetation composition from one time step to the next (i.e. adjacent samples).
+Changes in DCA axis scores suggest significant changes in vegetation composition from one sample to the next.